-For several days in a row have noticed a high number of attacks on Vicidial servers that come to us day by day requesting our help regarding their servers security.
+For several months we have noticed a high number of attacks on Vicidial hacked servers that come to us day by day requesting our help regarding their servers security.
 In the past we have seen many different types of attacks to Vicidial, and multiple times per day and every day a new hack exploit appears as we saw this time: We see everyday automated bots searching for exploits on Vicidial installations, they are targeting customers making calls to the United States, so you are on their target!

 If your server is not connected to the internet there is not a way they can find you so there is nothing to worry about, if in your case the computer acting as server is connected to the internet then you are in danger and if your web interface is open to the public by any means you are in potential risk.